 A psychologist is a researcher with a graduate university degree in psychology.
 Psychology is the science of the mind and involves the study of individuals, groups, and societies, as well as patterns in behaviour and thinking.
 Working with a psychologist will often involve examining patterns in your thought and behaviour and finding strategies and tools you can use to change them.

-Many people find that, over time, working with a therapist provides significant, enduring relief from chronic emotional issues.
+Many people find that, over time, working with a therapist in-person or via online therapy provides significant, enduring relief from chronic emotional issues.
 It provides individuals with greater clarity and a real sense of empowerment.
 However, it is important to know that while the effects of ongoing therapy are not immediate, they are enduring.
 You will likely have some sense of the potential usefulness of therapy for you after a few sessions with your therapist.
 If you are concerned about whether your experience in therapy is benefiting you, you and your therapist should discuss your experience and expectations.

 Psychotherapy works by bringing forward and illuminating your emotions and thoughts as they emerge in therapeutic conversation.
 If we have limiting patterns or a too-narrow range of feeling and behaving, these were formed to a significant degree in our relationships with others.
 Over time these defences, which were initially helpful, might no longer serve us as they once did and become problematic.
 In therapy, you and your therapist have a chance to examine these patterns, understand them more deeply, and alter the ones that are no longer serving you well.
 For example, it may have been adaptive early in some people’s lives to disconnect from their difficult emotions, but later they find that they are unable to feel anything deeply, including joy.
 Understanding the problem that led to this defence and realizing that it is no longer necessary makes a different response possible now.
 This approach toward healing can happen in any meaningful relationship, but with a psychotherapist you will be guided through the process of change by someone who has been specially trained to create an environment for growth.